 Sarah was already at the door waiting.
 I snatch a blue denim jacket from the brass hook by the door, and a navy blue, floral, thin, wispy scarf with little roses on it the color of my shirt.
 Sarah opens the door impatiently, and we rush out the door.
 Beck’s sitting on the porch, and when he see’s me, he stands up.

 “Hey.
 I never got your number.”
 Beck exclaims.

 “Oh, uh.
 Don’t you have it already have it?
 You know, from eighth grade?”
 I ask him.
 He shakes his head.

 “I kinda…. lost it,” I shrug, and take his phone.
 I reluctantly enter my phone number in his, and then hand it back to him.
 I check my phone.
 Nope.
-His number’s still there, after three years.
+His number’s still there, after four years.

 “Come on, Elizabeth Tara Balea.
 We don’t have all night!”
 Sarah says.

 “Bye, Beck!”
 I say getting into the car.